Zadigo/ze_mailer/README.md

-# ze_mailer
+# Ze Emailer
-A complete email tool for growth hacking
+A complete email tool that helps generate emails from people's name and surname for growth hacking.

 # Configuration